Director – Deepak Kumar Mishra

-Abhishek is the kind of student who scores average marks, who gets up early in the morning and ends up missing college hence it is not as surprising as to why he is not successful in finding a well-paid job in a MNC and ends up in a rural village.
+Abhishek is the kind of student who scores average marks, who gets up late in the morning and ends up missing college.
+Hence it is not as surprising why he is not successful in finding a well-paid job in an MNC and ends up in a rural village.

 The TVF series, panchayat is shot in the Phulera village of Utter Pradesh and the city lad has to deal with ordeals of politics in the village.
 He is unaware of how the entire system in rural India works and feels entrapped in the same system.
 The protagonist, Abhishek has to face upheavals and challenges while performing his official duties, looking like a villain in the eyes of the poor villagers.